Log in

 CALL FOR PAPERS AND SUBMISSION INFORMATION

-The deadline for submissions is October.
-15, 2024 for graduate students/faculty/etc. and November 1, 2024 for undergraduate students.
+The deadline for submissions is November 1, 2024 (extended from October.
+15, 2024) for graduate students/faculty/etc. and December 1 (extended from November 1, 2024) for undergraduate students.
 The conference will be held on March 27-30, 2025 at the PARC 55 in San Fransico, CA.

 Please read this page before ENTERING THE SUBMISSION SYSTEM THROUGH THIS LINK.